psolimine/psolimine/content/wps/ocnm/index.md

 ---
-title: 'Efficient input placement for the optimal control of networked moments'
+title: 'Input design for the optimal control of networked moments'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here